Keeping your child active and involved in sports all year-round can be quite easy with a little research and the help of this article.

 Some kids enjoy team sports, whereas others prefer to play as individuals.

-Whatever the case, we’ve provided a comprehensive selection, with some basic information about each to help you get started.
+Whatever the case, we’re providing a comprehensive selection, with some basic information about each.
+This will help you get underway.

-Winter in Australia is generally associated with football time and there are several codes that you can get both boys and girls involved in.
-There are also a number of other sports that have competitions running through the winter such as netball and hockey.
+In Australia, we generally associate Winter with football time.
+And, there are several codes that involve both boys and girls in.
+Also, there are also a number of other sports that have competitions running through the winter such as netball and hockey.

 Aussie Rules Football